 What has been the best experience?

 “The best experience has been discovering Madrid and the trips I have been able to take since I have been here.
 Madrid is an incredibly beautiful city and I feel comfortable and safe here.
 It also seems like a very tolerant society and I like that.

 I have been doing fairly well.
-It was rough at the beginning with the communication barriers to opening bank accounts and getting WIFI.
-You know all those bureaucratic things.
+It was rough at the beginning with the communication barriers, especially in regards to opening bank accounts and getting WiFi — you know, all those bureaucratic things.
 And I will never be able to adopt the Spanish timetable as far as meals go.”

 We are now in the fifth week of classes, how is teaching going?

 “I am not doing any teaching.
 To say I am a teacher’s aide is not accurate.
 I stand around and observe for the vast majority of the time.
 The teachers in my school spend a great deal of time on classroom management.
 There is a shocking lack of discipline.”

 Using Smart Goals to Begin an Adventure Teaching Abroad

 Cate persevered through a very difficult start to her Madrid adventure.
 She lives outside of the center of Madrid near her school.
 Things aren’t as accessible for her as they are for most who live inside the center of Madrid.
 However, Cate didn’t give up.
 She continued to push toward her goals in order to make things happen.
 After spending time with Cate, and becoming friends with her, I realize that one of the secrets of her success is her ‘ridiculous’ behavior that she says she has.

 She embraces life and its challenges as they come.
 Each time a difficult situation arose, Cate got stronger and wiser about how to handle it.
 Madrid captured her heart even in the midst of all the chaos she was feeling.
 I look forward to seeing where she will be in a couple of months.
 She may not have the ideal job at the moment but with her wit, strength, and charm, I am sure a budding opportunity will arise very soon for her that will challenge and fulfill her.